Dr. Rocco Selvaggi

 Selvaggi, Rocco / Knie, Katharina / Livorsi, Lorenzo / Panzram, Sabine (2022), Iberia Pontificia, vol. VII.
 Hispania Romana und Visigothica (Regesta Pontificum Romanorum), Göttingen: Vandenhoeck & Ruprecht.

-Selvaggi Rocco (2020), "Las dos embajadas de Censorio en Galicia (432-438): ¿evidencia de una colaboración entre priscilianistas y suevos?", Gerión 39.2., 651-665.
+Selvaggi, Rocco (2020), "Las dos embajadas de Censorio en Galicia (432-438): ¿evidencia de una colaboración entre priscilianistas y suevos?", Gerión 39.2., 651-665.

-Selvaggi Rocco (2018), "The Influence of the Karneia on Warfare", in: Vasiliki Brouma / Kendell Heydon, eds., Conflict in the Peloponnese: Social, Military, and Intellectual.
+Selvaggi, Rocco (2018), "The Influence of the Karneia on Warfare", in: Vasiliki Brouma / Kendell Heydon, eds., Conflict in the Peloponnese: Social, Military, and Intellectual.
 Proceedings of the 2nd CSPS PG and Early Career Conference, University of Nottingham 22-24 March 2013 (CSPS 4), Nottingham: CSPS Online Publications, 103-110.